 This marina layout shows berths for up to 40 keeled yachts plus a handful of small day boats which can float in very shallow water.
 The breakwaters will have stainless steel handrails along the middle of the 4m widths with regular lighting, power and freshwater points along their lengths.
-The larger of the two breakwaters shows two yachts where the re-fuelling and sewage pump-out station will be located.
+The larger of the two breakwaters shows two yachts where sewage pump-out station will be located.

 The gangway has been designed with accessibility in mind and conforms to a maximum gradient of 12:1 for non-restricted access.